ai-glimpse/toynlp/toynlp/bert/README.md

 )
 ```

-### Use too many workers and too big prefetch factor for DataLoader
+### Use too many workers and too big prefetch factor for DataLoader and cause OOM

 When I set `num_workers=16`(my CPU has 16 cores) and `prefetch_factor=10`,
 the GPU never idle(keep brrrrrr), but the dataloader process memory usage is keep increasing and finally the system runs out of memory(OOM) and killed the process: